 Exposure to dust, pollen, and other particles may cause airway irritation that can lead to a chest cold.

-Acute bronchitis typically goes away on its own without treatment, but there are a few ways to help the body heal:
+Acute bronchitis typically goes away on its own

 - getting quality, restful sleep